cityssm/node-ms-teams-workflow-webhook/docs/README.md

 **The webhook may not be ready at this point though, depending on permissions in the team.**

 The trigger permission for the workflow may be restricted.
-At this time, the trigger permissions must be unrestricted.
+At this time, this package requires the trigger permissions to be unrestricted.

 Also by default, the webhook will attempt to post messages as "Flow bot".
 If the bot does not have permissions to post within the team,